garesborn/Rubik-s-cube-solves-and-LL-skips/README.md

 This brings us to Rule #1: The centers will always be in the exact same orientation (no matter how you rotate the sides) and therefore denote the face for that color.

 For example, the red, white, and blue centers/faces will always be oritented in a clockwise fashion as seen below.
-(NOTE: this also means that certain faces like the white and yellow faces, will always be on opposite sides of the cube)
+NOTE: this also means that certain faces (white/yellow, red/orange, blue/green) will always be on opposite sides of the cube.
 ![axis](https://user-images.githubusercontent.com/65193347/107472318-bb543580-6b3c-11eb-9d47-fb84f73b10b0.png)

 Now we can move onto Rule #2: Every cubie only has 1 location and 1 orientation in it's solved state.